-- All magic has limitations and all spells have weak points.
+- All magic has consequences and limitations, and all spells have weak points.

 - Every spell can be blocked, if the defender has the knowledge, experience and power.
 Many spells can be reversed, though some cannot (eg, a spell that has killed the victim).

 - Magic is an art, not a science, and contains an element of randomness.
 Sometimes spells cast perfectly will fail, rebound on the adept, or go wrong – sometimes comically, but sometimes with disastrous effects.

-- Spells cast imperfectly, or by adepts who lack the knowledge or control, are likely to go disastrously wrong (see next point).
+- Spells cast imperfectly, or by adepts who lack the knowledge or control, are likely to go disastrously wrong (see below).

 - The range of magic is always limited.
 Some spells may require the adept to touch the target (the object or person to be bespelled); many spells will only work if the target is within sight; few spells will have a range of more than half a mile, and those that do require great power and control otherwise they’re liable to go astray.
 Spells required to work across great distances (such as for the creation of portals) are immensely difficult and may have a crippling cost to the user.